 These technologies help optimize the data transfer and reduce the amount of data going over WAN.

-WAN acceleration is available in the Enterprise and Enterprise Plus editions of Veeam Backup & Replication.
-For details, see Veeam Editions Comparison.
+WAN acceleration is included in the Veeam Universal License.
+When using a legacy socket-based license, the Enterprise or Enterprise Plus editions of Veeam Backup & Replication are required.

 High Bandwidth Mode